 Hop on the Flåm Railway, traveling through valleys and mountain passes to reach the scenic fjord of the Flåm district.

-Cruise overnight to Bergen, then disembark the Expedition in the morning.
+Cruise overnight to Bergen, then disembark the ship in the morning.

 Transfers to the end hotel (noted on your tour voucher) or Bergen Airport will be offered to all passengers with flights scheduled after disembarkation.